fomightez/sequencework/RetrieveSeq/README.md

     >"Need to work backwards from proteins to their coding sequences?
 Tired of trawling through the database to get the CDS?
 Me, too.
 So I wrote this: https://widdowquinn.github.io/ncfp/     I hope you find it useful.
 Bugs, issues etc. here, please: https://github.com/widdowquinn/ncfp/issues …"

+- [pyani](https://github.com/widdowquinn/pyani) has a script called `genbank_get_genomes_by_taxon.py` that  enables download of genomes from NCBI, specified by taxon ID.